KBryt/Software_Dev-Data_Science-Analytics/README.md

 ## I have compiled a list of some of the most useful and important links to resources in `software engineering`, `Data Engineering`, `Data Science` and `Data Analysis`.
-Please navigate through the repo and `fork` or `clone` to add any resources that will be useful to others by making a `Pull Request`.
+Please navigate through the repo and `fork` to add any resources that will be useful to others by making a `Pull Request`.

 ### Feel free to copy any material in this repo